 Psoriasis: mutations of genes, hyperactive immune system, some environmental causes, red patches covered by a gray flaky skin on the extensor shell, and the scalp.
 This is known as psoriasis.

-Pityriasis Rosea: It is caused by unknown reasons in people from 10 – 35 years of age and looks like a ringworm.
-It can be confused by another kind of rashes, therefore, are diagnosed clinically.
+Pityriasis Rosea: It is caused by unknown reasons in people from 10 – 35 years of age and looks like ringworm.
+It can be confused with other kinds of rashes, therefore, is diagnosed clinically.

 Poison Ivy: Poison ivy also acknowledged as Rhus Dermatitis is a type of contact.
 Dermatitis in which the irritant is urushiol which is a kind of resin found in the Anacardiaceae family’s plants and the Rhus genus.

 Must Read: Burn Extra 335 Calories/Day to Drop 14kg

 Chicken Pox: Varicella virus causes a highly contagious disease that causes a lot of itching called chickenpox.
 The red spot appears on the whole body which causes a lot of irritation.
 People can have 100-300 lesions.
 More lesions occur in adults than in children.

 Eczema: The most common condition of eczema is Atopic dermatitis.
 It either occurs during infancy or in adulthood.
 The skin is inflamed highly.
 Other types of eczema are – allergic contact, contact eczema, eczema, dyshidriotic eczema, neurodermatitis, nummular eczema, seborrheic eczema.

 How to use this Video to Cure Skin Itching?

 Watch this video minimum of twice a day until you will get a complete cure.
 You can watch more than twice a day.
 Once you feel fully cured then use twice a week as follow-up doses.